evoosa/music_scale_locator/README.md

 # MusicScaleLocator

-Locates all scales containing of a set of notes of the user's choice
+Locates all scales containing a set of notes of the user's choice
 - [ !!! ] If you find any bugs please comment them! :)

 # Backend